aleksandrkechik/smartpay-test-assignment/README.md

 # How to submit

 Please push your code to a public repository and submit the link via email.
 Please do not fork this repository.

+# Assumptions and solutions

+First of all I want to thank you for this task!
+It was really fun!
+Running the code remain the same: sbt run would start the service and it's ready to accept request and redirect it to smartcloud.
+I tried to keep original code as intact as possible, and keep additional dependencies minimal.
+Couple things that I'd work for if I'd need to develop this project further:
+1. Added retry policy for requests (default way would be just have retry Num in config and make multiple attempts to call API)
+1. Another thing (but this would depend on desired behaviour) might be to have caching the latest call result and refresh in by schedule.
+This would help with highload, but then we'd need to clarify what is the max delay of info we can have,
+1. Also, that's a bit of a personal preference, but I'd try to get rid of throwing errors anyway and switch everything possible to eithers.